aisha-alshehri/MemeMe2.0/README.md

 # Hello 👋
-Pitch-perfect
+MemeMe2.0
-An IOS application that is allows user to record sound and then play it back with multiple effects
+IOS Application that generates photos from camera/library and convert it to memes by adding funny comments on it.